FSDeval/fsd-events/observations-and-thoughts.md

     - If L5, obviously right now way too poor, and distance is very large.
 - Need for better communication:
-    - [Trevor Mahlmann](https://youtu.be/xO91orxiG-M?t=70): "It doesn't really inspire too much confidence when it doesn't say anything on the screen, you know, 'yielding to traffic' or 'slowing fpr traffic to find a gap' or anything."
+    - [Trevor Mahlmann](https://youtu.be/xO91orxiG-M?t=70): "It doesn't really inspire too much confidence when it doesn't say anything on the screen, you know, 'yielding to traffic' or 'slowing for traffic to find a gap' or anything."